What is a POS system? If you’re a small business owner, chances are you’ve heard of a point of sale (POS) system.

 Most POS software will have either a customer database, customer relationship management function (CRM), a customer loyalty program, or all of the above.
 Engaging with your customers either through email marketing or loyalty programs is an effective weapon to get customers back into your shop – don’t be afraid to use it.

-In fact, 58 percent of consumers are comfortable with retailers using their purchase history to customize a future shopping experience.
+In fact, 58 percent of customers are comfortable with retailers using their purchase history to customize a future shopping experience.
 The key is, finding the right customers (audience) and sending the right message.

 POS software should be able to handle all of your payment types or tenders, not just some of them.
-The most common tender types include, cash, credit cards and debit cards, gift cards, checks, coupons, EBT transactions, and NFC payments like Apple Pay and Samsung Pay.
+The most common tender types include cash, credit cards, and debit cards, gift cards, checks, coupons, EBT payments, as well as NFC payments and mobile payments like Apple Pay and Samsung Pay.
+You’ll also want to ensure you’re able to accept both EMV (chip and pin) and magnetic stripe credit card transactions.
 We aren’t saying you need to accept every tender type, but your POS system should offer you the option to so you have the most flexibility.

 If a point of sale system has integrated payment processing, not only will you be able to accept all types, but you’ll be able to see the breakdown of the tenders and accurate records on ones that are reported on as liabilities such as gift cards.
-For example, with ShopKeep, you can use our in-house payment processing, ShopKeep payments, or use your preferred provider.
+For example, with ShopKeep, you can use our in-house payment processing, ShopKeep Payments, or use your preferred credit card processing provider.
 Both methods are integrated into our robust platform.

 Whether you’re a food truck and your whole operation is mobile, or you own a retail store with a traditional brick and mortar storefront, it’s always a good idea to think mobile when it comes to your point of sale system.
 In fact, in 2018 mobile POS (mPOS) is forecasted to surpass standard POS terminals.